googlefonts/googlefonts-project-template/README.md

 The proof files and QA tests are also available automatically via GitHub Actions - look at `https://yourname.github.io/your-font-repository-name`.

+Deliveries of release TTFs to the team should also be manually uploaded to a [private Drive folder](https://drive.google.com/corp/drive/folders/1Fa___B4J556DmWEs4E6PLtq5vwhf5ef7?resourcekey=0-pmyhTmN1GNM2Iy8zWWYsWQ)

 ## Changelog

 When you update your font (new version or new release), please report all notable changes here, with a date.